Argentina revisits tense abortion law debate | DW | 28.05.2019

 Opposition to the bill is being led by the Catholic Church.
 Some 71% of Argentines are Catholic.
 Pope Francis, himself an Argentine, was unmistakable in his opposition to abortion back in October 2018: "Is it right to kill someone to solve a problem? […] It is like hiring a contract killer."

 Though the pope's comments caused a stir far beyond Argentina, they also fueled the growing division between those on both sides of the abortion debate in his home country.
 The umbrella group Unidad Provida, for instance, is a collection of 150 anti-abortion organizations.
-The group claims that the full legalization of abortion would be no less than, "the institutionalization of violence against women.
-Not only does an innocent child die in every abortion, a woman is destroyed as well."
+The group claims that a full legalization of abortion would be no less than "the institutionalization of violence against women," aguing that "not only does an innocent child die in every abortion, a woman is destroyed as well."
 The group also claims that abortion is a symbol of societal failure, and "not an adequate human answer to society's challenges."
-On Wednesday, opponents of the new bill will also take to the streets — they will be wearing blue scarves in response to those worn by advocates for legalizing abortion.
+On Wednesday, opponents of the new bill will also take to the streets.
+They will be wearing blue scarves in response to those worn by advocates of legalizing abortion.

 'A loophole in our democracy'

 On other issues, such as same-sex marriage, Argentina is recognized for its liberal laws.
 But when it comes to the issue of abortion, the government in Buenos Aires has continued to cling to the 1921 law.
-For Lourdes Bascary of the Center for Legal and Social Studies (CELS) Argentina's "macho traditions" are the reason for this conservatism.
-She says, "everything that has to do with the self-determination of women when it comes to their own sexuality has caused conflict, because it questions the existing role given to them."
+For Lourdes Bascary of the Center for Legal and Social Studies (CELS), Argentina's "macho traditions" are the reason for this conservatism.
+"Everything that has to do with the self-determination of women when it comes to their own sexuality has caused conflict, because it questions the existing role given to them," she says.
 As those pushing for the legalization of abortion have roughly one year's time to form new coalitions with lawmakers in parliament, Bascary is hopeful the law will finally be passed: "Legalization of abortion is essential so that we can close a loophole in our democracy."

 Parliamentary debate in the middle of an election campaign